Updated 28.02.2025

 • Ordering Findata’s secure processing environment Kapseli, pausing, and data storage service

 You can see the available times below.
+Appointment service is on a summer break from June 19 to August 11, 2025.

 The personal consultation service is provided as a part of the FinHITS project funded by the European Union.